percona/k8spg-docs/docs/debug-storage.md

 Fields to check if there are any issues in binding with PVC, are the `claimRef` and `nodeAffinity`.

 The `claimRef` one indicates to which PVC this volume is bound to.
-This means that if by any chance PVC is deleted by the appropriate finalizer, this section needs to be modified so that it can bind to the new PVC.
+This means that if by any chance PVC is deleted (e.g. by the appropriate finalizer), this section needs to be modified so that it can bind to a new PVC.

 The `spec.nodeAffinity` field may influence the PV availability as well: for example, it can make Volume accessed in one availability zone only.